bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 }
 ```

-Bevy allows us to access these parameters individually by default, but we can be more ergonomic.
-If we have several parameters we know we want to access repeatedly, we can create a custom system parameter by implementing the [`SystemParam`] trait on a custom struct.
+If we have several parameters we want to access together repeatedly, we can be more ergonomic: We can create a custom system parameter by deriving the [`SystemParam`] trait on a custom struct.
 As long as every field on our custom struct is a system parameter, we can access the custom struct as a single system parameter.

 ```rust